Trust-Based Philanthropy Virtual Summer Learning Series

 Too often, foundations get in the way of the work nonprofits doing the work they know best.
 This can slow down progress, perpetuate inefficiencies, and obstruct nonprofit growth and innovation.
 Trust-based philanthropy reimagines that dynamic, advocating for six principles of grantmaking that are geared toward building partnership and mutual learning.

-In this deep dive session, we will explore the nuts and bolts of the final three trust-based principles: 1) being transparent and responsive as a strategy to minimize power imbalances and build honest communication, 2) soliciting and acting on feedback as an opportunity inform and strengthen your work, and 3) offering support beyond the check to support nonprofits more holistically while deepening your relationships with them.
+In this deep dive session, we will explore the nuts and bolts of the first three trust-based principles: 1) multi-year, unrestricted funding as a strategy to build long-term relationships and support nonprofit self-determination; 2) doing the homework to expand our understanding of the organizations and issues we support; and 3) simplifying and streamlining applications and reports in service of relational approaches that build trust and mutual accountability.
 Since there is no one-size-fits-all approach to these principles, this session will spotlight three foundation’s stories of embracing these principles -- including the steps they have taken to embrace these practices, how they’re bringing the staff and board along, and what they are learning as a result.

 This program is for CCP member organizations.
 If you have questions about this program or registration, please contact Annie Adams, program manager, firstname.lastname@example.org